LogtalkDotOrg/logtalk.org/_pages/tools.md

 checks include:

 -   Missing directives (including scope, meta-predicate, dynamic, discontiguous, and multifile directives)
--   Duplicated directives
+-   Duplicated directives, clauses, and grammar rules
 -   Missing predicates (calls to non-declared and non-defined predicates)
 -   Calls to declared but not defined static predicates
 -   Non-portable predicate calls, arithmetic function calls, directives, flags, and flag values
 -   Suspicious calls (syntactically valid calls that are likely semantic errors)
--   Deprecated directives, control constructs, and flags
+-   Deprecated directives, predicates, control constructs, and flags
 -   References to unknown entities (objects, protocols, categories, or modules)
+-   Top-level shortcuts used as directives
 -   Goals that are always true or always false
 -   Trivial goal fails (due to no matching predicate clause)
 -   Redefined built-in predicates
 -   Lambda expression unclassified variables and mixed up variables
+-   Lambda expression with parameter variables used elsewhere in a clause
 -   Singleton variables
 -   If-then-else and soft cut control constructs without an else part
 -   Cuts in clauses for multifile predicates